gmestdagh/adjoint-elastic-registration/README.md

 * `liver_sequence.py`: Test case presented in section 3.2 of
   [the paper](https://hal.inria.fr/hal-03691913).
-The resultant force is updated for a series of 50 successive pointclouds and compared to the ground truth.
+The resultant force is updated for a series of 50 successive point clouds and compared to the ground truth.
   No deformed is saved for this test case but the summary of successive estimations is printed in the console.